eas342/mirage_runs/README.md

 git clone https://github.com/eas342/mirage_runs.git
-cd mirage_runs ## or wherever you have placed this repository conda activate mirageRuns pip install -r requirements.txt
+cd mirage_runs ## or wherever you have placed this repository conda activate mirageRuns pip install drizzle --no-cache-dir pip install -r requirements.txt

 ```
+I ran into a problem with the `drizzle` package that was fixed by `--no-cached-dir`, but it may not be necessary for future versions.

 ### Testing the installation on a minimal example.
 After your installation is complete, you can test it.
 This should take a few minutes to finish a simple simulation of a few short integrations.